Dental Public Health Policy Committee

 Association of State and Territorial Health Officials

-The Association of State and Territorial Health Officials (ASTHO) formulates and influences sound public health policy and ensures excellence in state-based public health practice.
+- The Association of State and Territorial Health Officials (ASTHO) formulates and influences sound public health policy and ensures excellence in state-based public health practice.
 The members of ASTHO serve as the face and voice of state and territorial public health.
-The web site contains a section on Advocacy listing the ASTHO policy and position statements.
+The website contains a section on Policy and Advocacy with sections on Federal Government Affairs, State Health policy, and links to ASTHO's policy and position statements.

 Children's Dental Health Project